kurtmckee/listparser/docs/reference/lists.rst

 lists
 =====

-The ``lists`` attribute contains a list of all of the subscription lists in the parsed subscription list.
+The ``lists`` attribute is a list of all of the subscription lists in the parsed subscription list.

 ..  seealso::